About the Artists

 Megan Pobywajlo is a photographer from San Diego, California.
 Megan works with pictures, zines, books, writing, performance, the internet, collaboration, and education to grow the democratic potential of photography.
 Since 2013, Megan has created local and traveling exhibitions, public events, and publication projects centered on photography with Archive Collective, a Kansas City-based group that provides opportunities for engagement with photography.

-Fatimah Tuggar is a Nigerian-born, Kanas City-based multidisciplinary artist who uses technology as medium and subject in her work to serve as metaphors for power dynamics.
+Fatimah Tuggar is a Nigerian-born, Kansas City-based multidisciplinary artist who uses technology as medium and subject in her work to serve as metaphors for power dynamics.
 She combines objects, images, and sounds from diverse cultures, geographies, and histories to comment on how media and technology broadly impacts local and global realities.
-Tuggar’s work has been widely exhibited at international venues, in over twenty-five countries and has been the subject of various panels and articles.
+Tuggar’s work has been widely exhibited at international venues in over twenty-five countries and has been the subject of various panels and articles.